Welfare of working horses

 - Mitigate the significant risks associated with horse-drawn tours by ending the practice on traffic-congested streets,

-- Limit horse-draw vehicles to one horse operation, and
+- Limit horse-drawn vehicles to one horse operation, and

 - Establish SOPs and planning around emergencies, including training, reporting mechanisms and emergency kits.

-The BC SPCA looks forward to the staff report from the City of Victoria and welcomes the opportunity to engage in dialogue that will protect the horses from motor vehicle-related traffic accidents and provide for the continued operation of the existing carriage companies in a safe manner.
+The BC SPCA continues to look forward to the staff report from the City of Victoria and welcomes the opportunity to engage in dialogue that will protect the horses from motor vehicle-related traffic accidents and provide for the continued operation of the existing carriage companies in a safe manner.